 The reason I think multiple resolvers is such a big deal, is because if your only resolver goes down for any reason, your Internet connection immediately becomes pretty much unusable.
 Existing connections may still function for a time, but essentially all new connections to any remote system will appear to be dead.
 This is really a wake up call that shows just how dependent all of our services are on DNS.
 Using multiple resolvers gives you the resilience to get through minor [or even major] server outages likely without even noticing at all.
 It does perhaps add a little bit of complication to your DNS setup, but is well worth the trouble.

 Before the old dnscrypt-proxy project was abandoned and reincarnated I used to suggest using a stub resolver such as dnsmasq or Acrylic to connect to multiple instances of the dnscrypt-proxy software.
 This would offer some resilience to a DNS server going down for some reason.
 The new dnscrypt-proxy software has been around for the better part of a year now, is reasonably stable, and supports multiple resolvers.
 It is still possible to create separate instances by just using a couple of different .toml files.

+There are a lot of other options with dnscrypt-proxy and I think if you are going to use it that you should read through the whole .toml file and understand what all of the options do.
 Thanks to one of our users, here are some instructions for manually setting up Tomato to connect to dnscrypt.ca:

 Make sure your Tomato version is current.